 There are some questions that are frequently asked about alcohol and pregnancy.
 These questions include whether drinking alcohol cause a miscarriage and how does alcohol affect a fetus, among many others.

 Well, alcohol is very dangerous for fetal development.
 This is because fetal livers are not as developed as adult livers, and cannot filter toxins as effectively.
 As a result, alcohol stays in the fetus’ body longer and can do more harm.
 Because of this fact, pregnant women should always avoid this substance.
 There is no safe amount to drink while pregnant.
 Alcohol goes through the placenta and reaches the baby and can cause major harm.
+Ethanol can harm a future mother as ell – for example, alcohol induced depression when combined with postpartum depression can lead to unpredictable consequences.
 So, if you are pregnant, you should avoid alcohol.